Things to do

 Freshwater Bay and Shanklin & Sandown are 18 hole courses, the remainder are 9 hole courses, with the exception of Ventnor which has 12 greens.

 The Isle of Wight is the ideal place to head if you enjoy horse riding, on or off road.
 Off road you can sample the long distance trails boasting magnificent views.
 On road, we have miles of quiet country lanes and small roads passing through picturesque villages to potter along.
-There is wealth of fantastic country pubs and cafes along the way for refuelling.
+There is a wealth of fantastic country pubs and cafes along the way for refuelling.

 Lake Farm Equestrian Centre